 The Supervisory Board at MLP SE has set internal rules for the composition of both the Executive Board and Supervisory Board.
 Assuming equal personal and professional aptitude, these stipulate a minimum 25 % representation of women in both bodies (in the case of the Supervisory Board on the shareholder side).
 MLP SE has met this quota on the shareholder side of the Supervisory Board.
-Indeed, as Ms. Müller has been a member of the Supervisory Board since 2015, MLP considers the quota pursuant to the obligation as per the GCGC 2019 as being met.
+The Supervisory Board has had at least one female member continually since 2015.
 The quota has therefore been met for many years.
-As such, another explanation of the deviation from the corresponding recommendation of the government commission appears superfluous here, as does any further reporting on the implementation steps with regard to meeting the quota.
+This makes any further reporting on the implementation steps with regard to meeting the quota unnecessary.